 Gu Shu Bai Lu White Tea Cake comes from Lincang, Yunnan (China) from the historic Yunnan Big Leaf Tea cultivar.
-It has a vegetal and wild Camellia Sinensis flavor and appears soft on the palate.
+It has vegetal and wild notes and is extremely soft and silky on the palate.

 Find out Tea Soul’s selection of White Teas.

 Licang, Yunnan (China) in the historical cultivar Yunnan Big Leaf Tea

 Gu Shu Bai Lu Cake white tea leaves, once harvested, are left to wither in the sun before moving on to the next stage of processing, where they will dry naturally or with the help of hot air jets indoors.

 The few steps in processing this tea aim to make the leaf lose water very slowly, thus achieving a low level of oxidation so as not to alter the flavors too much but, at the same time, provide the drink with more structure and body.